top of page

 The photograph that inspired a book

 I knew very little about them.
-I lived in a happy home, my brother George and I nurtured by loving grandparents, and I never asked myself why my mother had moved a continent away or the reason that little boy, who grew up to be my father, had died just a few months after I was born.
+I lived in a happy home, my brother George and I nurtured by loving maternal grandparents, and I never asked myself why my mother had moved a continent away or the reason that little boy, who grew up to be my father, had died just a few months after I was born.
 Nor did I know why, having been brought up Catholic, I had a Jewish last name.
-Later, living in Canada, I began to explore the difficult issues that my family history raised.
+Later, living in Canada, I began to explore the complex issues that my family history raised.

 The answers emerge gradually in this luminous, compelling memoir that explores the aftermath of loss and the true meaning of home.